bstaruk/starbase/README.md

 ### Developing Locally

-starbase uses [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to serve up your project at [http://localhost:8080](http://localhost:8080) for streamlined and convenient development.
+Starbase utilizes [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to monitor changes and serve your project locally.

-After running `npm run dev` in the project root, your `/src` code will be served at the url above and watched for changes.
-As you modify code in `/src`, the project will be recompiled and your browser will refresh to show the latest changes.
+After running `npm run dev` in the project root, `src` will be served at [http://localhost:8080](http://localhost:8080).
+Any changes made to code in `src` will trigger recompilation of the project, refreshing your browser to display the latest updates.

 ```
 cd /path/to/starbase